 For these purposes, Exchange Event means that (a) the Issuer has been notified that both Euroclear and Clearstream, Luxembourg have been closed for business for a continuous period of 14 days (other than by reason of holiday, statutory or otherwise) or have announced an intention permanently to cease business or have in fact done so and no successor clearing system is available or (b) the Issuer has or will become subject to adverse tax consequences which would not be suffered were the Debt Securities represented by the Permanent Global Bond in definitive form.
 The Issuer will promptly give notice to Debt holders in accordance with Condition 13 if an Exchange Event occurs.
-In the event of the occurrence of an Exchange Event, Euroclear and/or Clearstream, Luxembourg or the common depositary or the common safekeeper for Euroclear and Clearstream, Luxembourg, as the case may be, on their behalf (acting on the instructions of any holder of an interest in such Permanent Global Bond) may give notice to the Fiscal Agent requesting exchange Event as described in (b) above, the Issuer may also give notice to the Fiscal Agent requesting exchange.
+In the event of the occurrence of an Exchange Event, Euroclear and Clearstream, Luxembourg, as the case may be, on their behalf (acting on the instructions of any holder of an interest in such Permanent Global Bond) may give notice to the Fiscal Agent requesting exchange and, in the event of the occurrence of an Exchange exchange.
 Any such exchange shall occur not later than 45 days after the date of receipt of the first relevant notice by the Fiscal Agent.